-- A student who is interested in pursuing a certificate program may apply to the university as a post-baccalaureate classified student.
+- A student who is interested in pursuing a certificate program may apply to the University as a post-baccalaureate classified student.
 Note: It is recommended that the student seek admission, if appropriate, to a degree program within the sponsoring department so that graduate units taken may be considered, where permitted, for later application towards a degree.
-Not more than twelve (12) units taken as an unclassified student may be applied toward the requirements for a graduate degree.
+No more than 12 units taken as an unclassified student may be applied toward the requirements for a graduate degree.

 Acceptance to Certificate Program

 A student enrolled or eligible to enroll in the University as a post-baccalaureate level student must contact the program offering the desired certificate to complete any prescribed requirements for acceptance to that program.
 Such requirements and procedures may include a supplementary application, a defined set of prerequisite courses, a designated GPA, written recommendations, etc., as may be appropriate for the program in question.